NVlabs/RADIO/README.md

 ### Adaptors
 _(Currently only supported with TorchHub)_

 You may additionally specify model adaptors to achieve extra behaviors.
-Currently, 'clip' is the only supported adaptor.
 In this mode, radio will return a dict of tuples:

 ```Python
 model = torch.hub.load(..., adaptor_names='clip', ...)